 The challenge is organized by Kids for Peace, a global nonprofit.
-It started in 2008 with three schools in 2012 and has now grown to over 15 million students in all 50 states.
-An announcement of the event says it “will mobilize students nationwide to create
+It started in 2008 with three schools in

 The kind acts include things like “invite a new friend to play,” “compliment five people,” and “make a kind wish for a child in another country.”